AleksBL/siesta_python/README.md

 Before starting, we should have a folder called "pp" with the pseudo-potentials in the same folder you are running the calculation in.
 You should also be able to run siesta from the terminal using just "siesta RUN.fdf > RUN.out", else you will need to additionally specify the "siesta_exec" keyword in the initialisation below.

-We can make the atomic structure using [sisl](http://zerothi.github.io/sisl/docs/latest/index.html) (Which can also do a lot of other stuff).
+We can make the atomic structure using [sisl](http://zerothi.github.io/sisl/docs/latest/index.html) (Which can also do a lot of other stuff, take a look).
 Lets make a simple graphene sheet with a nitrogen defect in the middle:
 ```
 import numpy as np
 from siesta_python import SiP